georghe-crihan/imgact_linux/README.md

 ## Precompiled binaries
 See the [binaries](binaries) directory.

-Run the _install.sh xnu_version_ to install the appropriate KEXT.
+Run the _install.sh xnu-x.y.z_ to install the appropriate KEXT version.